Moguri/prototype-mercury/docs/gdd.rst

    Multiplier for damage on ``magical`` abilities

 Movement
-   The number of tiles the monster can move in a single turn
+   The number of tiles the golem can move in a single turn

 .. _abilities:

 Abilities
 ^^^^^^^^^

-Monsters have access to a set of abilities.
+Golems have access to a set of abilities.
-By default, all monsters have a "Basic Attack" as determined by their active job.
+By default, all golems have a "Basic Attack" as determined by their active job.
-In addition to this "Basic Attack," monsters have purchased abilities.
+In addition to this "Basic Attack," golems have purchased abilities.
 Abilities can be purchased for the active job with JP earned while that job has been active.
 Different jobs have access to different abilities.

-Once an ability has been purchased, the monster will continue to have access to it even when changing jobs.
+Once an ability has been purchased, the golem will continue to have access to it even when changing jobs.
-This can lead to some fun and interesting monster builds.
+This can lead to some fun and interesting golem builds.

 Abilities have the following stats: